Umohbabe/DSA---Project-Assignment/README.md

-# DSA---Project-Assignment
+# DSA-Project-Assignment
 The Palmoria Group, a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.
 Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”.
+The Palmoria Group, a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.
+Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”.